pfitzseb/emulator/content/Blogposts/gsoc-final-2018.md

 ## Acknowledgements
 I'd like to thank [Harsha](https://github.com/bmharsha) and [Mike](https://github.com/mikeinnes) for being great mentors.
-Also a big shoutout to the whole Julia community, and especially all organizers of this year's JuliaCon, which was a great experience
+Also a big shoutout to the whole Julia community, and especially all organizers of this year's JuliaCon, which was a great experience, as well as The Julia Project and NumFocus for enabling me to go to JuliaCon.